Afghan Hounds are a truly unique breed of dogs. Once you’ve laid eyes on one, its unforgettable appearance will stay with you forever.

 Afghan Hound Dog & Kids

-If you have kids or plan to have children in the future, it’s important to understand that adopting an adult Afghan Hound from an Afghan Hound rescue center may not be a good idea for you.
+If you have kids or plan to have children in the future, it’s essential to understand that adopting an adult Afghan Hound from an Afghan Hound rescue center may not be a good idea for you.

 “And Yes, it kills us to say this!”